rednafi/rednafi.com/content/go/configure_options.md

     zigzag bool // Optional field
 }

-// This can be priavate too since the users won't need it directly type styleoption func(*style)
+// This can be private too since the users won't need it directly type styleoption func(*style)

 // We only define public config functions for the optional fields